 Due to its location, expect it to be a bit windy as the winds of the ocean whip across the stalls, but that won’t deter anyone.

-Aomori Japan #8 – Experience the Amazing Nebuta Festival
+8. Experience the Amazing Nebuta Festival in Aomori, Japan

 The Aomori Nebuta Festival is one of the biggest, craziest festivals you will ever get to experience.
 It is a Tanabata-type of summer festival that sees a daily parade of enormous (we mean enormous) lantern floats pushed and pulled by trained locals, flanked by large taiko drummers, musicians, and dancers.
 This festival, along with Akita’s Kanto Matsuri and Sendai’s Tanabata make up the Tohoku Sandai Matsuri (Three Great Festivals of the Tohoku Region).